-&lt;sup>1 In the further text we use the abbreviated title Principles and Guidelines instead of the full name of the document.
+&lt;sup>1 In the further text we will use the abbreviation 'Principles and Guidelines' instead of the full name of the adopted document: Rome Ministerial Communiqué 19 November 2020 - Annex II to the Rome Ministerial Communiqué: Principles and Guidelines to Strengthen the Social Dimension of Higher Education in the EHEA.
+EHEA Ministerial Conference.
+Available at: